 When solving the 0-1 knapsack problem, the variables we need to consider include weight and value.
 The objective is to obtain the highest available value within the capacity constraints of the knapsack.
 Traditional techniques for estimating the solution to this problem include finding the ratio R between weight W and value V; specifically, R = V / W.

-The greedy algorithm takes the largest R values until the maximum capacity will be overwhelmed to approximate the optimal solution.
+The greedy algorithm takes the largest R values until the maximum capacity will be overwhelmed to approximate the optimal solution<<How can we know what is optimal solution when we are searching for it>> instead we can run the algorithm for certain iterations and see what is the best solution??
+Could be one way to do this>>.
 We will be following this approach, but will instead be using a heuristic to determine the value of R. Our heuristic will be the combination of priority of high/low weight and value.
 We assume that our genetic algorithm will push our heuristic to prioritize low weight, and high value more than high weight and low value.

 We formatted the chromosomes in the following form: